statianzo/dokku-supervisord/README.md

 All future deployments will use supervisord to start all processes.

+## v0.4.0 breaking change

+v0.4.0 renamed the `post-release` to `post-build-buildstep` to keep compatibility with upstream dokku.
+If you're using an older version of dokku, be sure to pin your version to v0.3.x.

 ## Docker 0.10 support

 dokku-supervisord v0.3.0 changed the expected namespace from "app" to "dokku"